-Join us online on Monday 8 March at 13:30-15:00 (CET) for an inspirational and interactive panel discussion to celebrate International Women’s Day.
+We celebrated International Women's Day on Monday 8 March at 13:30-15:00 (CET) with an inspirational and interactive panel discussion.

-A diverse panel from different sectors will look at gender equality in the workplace, female leadership as well as celebrate women’s achievements.
-The panellists will also touch on how working in lockdown amid the pandemic is affecting working women, with many having to simultaneously juggle career and childcare while working from home.
-You will hear different views and personal experiences from the panellists as well as receive practical tips.
-You can join the discussion by asking questions to the panel members.
+A diverse panel from different sectors discussed gender equality in the workplace and female leadership, and celebrated women’s achievements.
+The panellists also touched on how working in lockdown amid the pandemic is affecting working women, with many having to simultaneously juggle career and childcare while working from home.
+The panellists expressed different views and personal experiences and shared practical tips.

-The even will be opened by Kate Ewart-Biggs, Interim Chief Executive British Council.
-After the opening speech, BBC journalist Manuela Saragosa will moderate the panel discussion.
-The panel consists of Joanna Roper - UK Ambassador to the Netherlands and former Special Envoy for Gender Equality, Professor Rianne Letschert - Rector Maastricht University, Conny Dorrestijn - Founding Partner BankiFi and Marwa Ahmed, Master's student at University of Amsterdam.
+The event was opened by Kate Ewart-Biggs, Interim Chief Executive British Council.
+After the opening speech, BBC journalist Manuela Saragosa moderated the panel discussion.
+The panel consisted of Joanna Roper - UK Ambassador to the Netherlands and former Special Envoy for Gender Equality, Professor Rianne Letschert - Rector Maastricht University, Conny Dorrestijn - Founding Partner BankiFi and Marwa Ahmed, Master's student at University of Amsterdam.

-The event is open for anyone, regardless their gender, who is interested in celebrating and encouraging female leadership.
+The event welcomed anyone, regardless their gender, who is interested in celebrating and encouraging female leadership.

 About the speakers